 Both regression-based estimate of the standard deviations are exactly the same.

 Compared to Problem 1, there are differences in the standard deviations.
 From part Problem 1(d), we calculated the SD to be 44.73 mg/dL.
 However, this is higher compared to the regression-based estimate from the simple linear regression model which was 33.48 mg/dL.
 The regression-based estimate is much smaller compared to estimates from pooled standard deviation.

+Score: 1

+The regression based estimate of the presumed common variance in the two groups is exactly the SD derived from the pooled variance estimate in problem1.

 (g)

 Model A and B are exactly the same with one exception; the predictor of interest is a reverse coded version of other.
 If the predictor of interest is death with 5 years, then the coding is defined as 0=No and 1=Yes.
 If the predictor of interest is survived at least 5 years, then the coding is defined as 0=No and 1=Yes.
 When these variables are examined, they are essentially the reverse coding of the other.
 One may also state that Model A is the inverse of Model B.

+Score:2

 (h)

 In Model A, the predictor of interest is death within 5 years and the outcome is serum LDL.
 The intercept is 127.20 mg/dL which is the mean serum LDL for patients who did not die within 5 years.
 Based on a 95% confidence interval, it would not be unusual for the true population mean for patients who did not die within 5 years to be between 124.52 and 129.87 mg/dL.
 The P-value is <0.001 which means that we do not have enough evidence that the association between LDL and death within 5 years are the same; therefore, we reject the null hypothesis in favor for the alternative that there is an association between LDL and death within 5 years.

+Score:2

 (i)